tobermory/faultHandling-cortex-m/README.md

 ### For Vendor-Specific Micro-controllers

-I work with Cortex M micro-controllers from Silicon Labs.
-I have two of their starter kits upon which I can test this fault handling
+I work with Cortex M micro-controllers from Silicon Labs, and below detail how to test this faultHandling api on those controllers.
+Adapt as necessary for other vendors, e.g. STM32, etc.

-library:
+I have two SiliconLabs starter kits upon which I can test this fault handling library:

 + The [EFM32GG-STK3700](https://www.silabs.com/development-tools/mcu/32-bit/efm32gg-starter-kit), which has a Cortex M3 Giant Gecko, with 1MB flash and 128kb RAM.